Turkey wildfires: Erdogan declares coastal regions 'disaster areas' | DW | 31.07.2021

 Three of the fires still active are in the popular holiday region of Antalya.

-Jones said Turkey's tourism industry, which is still reeling from the coronavirus pandemic, has been dealt a "hammer blow" by the fires.
+Jones said Turkey's tourism industry, still reeling from the coronavirus pandemic, has been dealt a "hammer blow" by the fires.

 The cause of the blazes is still unclear.
 Turkish authorities are investigating all possibilities, including that the fires were started intentionally.